-Warrington has been successful in obtaining funds from the Active Travel Fund Tranche 3 (ATF3).
-This would allow the council to develop and build three important active travel transport schemes that would encourage people to walk and cycle more in their local area.
+We have been successful in obtaining funds from the Active Travel Fund Tranche 3 (ATF3).
+This would allow us to develop and build three important active travel transport schemes that would encourage people to walk and cycle more in their local area.

 The schemes are:

 - Scheme 1: A5061 Liverpool Road cycle scheme – a light segregation cycle scheme to give cyclists more protection from traffic.
 The design of this scheme is in hand and the scheme will be delivered early in 2023.

-- Scheme 3: Low Traffic Neighbourhoods phase 2 – further support for LTNs in Warrington to improve active travel movements
+- Scheme 3: Low Traffic Neighbourhoods (LTN's) phase 2 – further support for them in Warrington to improve active travel movements

 Throughout the design process we will be working with Active Travel England to ensure that we meet the latest government guidance on cycle design.
 A key funding requirement is that the schemes must be delivered or substantially progressed by March 2023.

 Let us know your views